martinabeleda/blackjack-tracker/README.md

 cd Blackjack-Tracker
 ```

-Work on the virtual environment included in this folder
+Work on the virtual environment included in this folder.

 To activate:
 ```
 source blackjack_env/bin/activate
 ```
-You should now see (blackjack_env) at the front of your command line
+You should now see (blackjack_env) at the front of your command line.

 To deactivate:
 ```